Key Concepts

 Event format

-The Fluent Bit wire protocol represents an Event as a 2-element array with a nested array as the first element:
+The Fluent Bit wire protocol represents an Event as a two-element array with a nested array as the first element:

 [[TIMESTAMP, METADATA], MESSAGE]